6 ‘Retirement Killers’ to Avoid at All Costs

 The remedy: When you fly, they always tell you to put your oxygen mask on first, before you help the person next to you.
 That should be a rule for parents when it comes to gifting or lending money to their children.
 Always make sure you are OK first – whether you’re still saving for retirement or you’re already there.
 And if that makes you feel stingy, think of it this way: You’re giving your kids a different kind of gift – the gift of financial independence, for them and yourselves, too.

-6. Blindly believing when your financial professional says, ‘You are going to be OK’
+6. Blindly believing when your financial adviser says, ‘You will be OK’

 If you don’t have a plan, or you don’t understand your plan, you aren’t OK, no matter what your adviser says.